-Check the status of the link indicator and the activity indicator LEDs.
-If the LEDs are unlit, check the LAN connection.
+- The length of the Ethernet cable should not exceed 100 m/300 ft. - Check the status of the link indicator and the activity indicator LEDs of the switch.
+If the LEDs are unlit, please check the LAN connection. - In some cases, an Ethernet crossover cable may be needed when connecting the camera directly to the PC.